rubity/Hermes-System/Hermes-Fabric/README.md

 The Hermes-Fabric project is an application that aims, through a blockchain network, to ensure the security and reliability of stored data.

 We adopt [Hyperledger Fabric 1.4 LTS](https://hyperledger-fabric.readthedocs.io/en/release-1.4/) as our blockchain platform.
-We configure a basic blockchain network which delivers a homomorphic computing chaincode.

 We describe in the next sections the main aspects related to the Fabric blockchain network customizing, the chaincode development  and the application client created to put all the stuff together.